lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 $ make clean
 ```

-or, to additionally delete the GHC environment file and the built artifact,
+or, to additionally delete the GHC environment file, the Cabal build directory,
+and the built artifact,

 ```ShellSession
 $ make clean-all